-The Missouri Nonprobate Transfers Law (Chapter 461.025 of the Missouri Revised Statutes) allows an owner of real property located in the State of Missouri the ability to avoid the probate process on such real property by creating, signing and recording a special type of real estate deed known as a Beneficiary Deed.
+The Missouri NonProbate Transfers Law (as set forth in Chapter 461.003 - 461.081 of the Missouri Revised Statutes) allows an owner of real property located in the State of Missouri the ability to avoid the probate process for such real property by creating and recording a special type of real estate deed known as a Beneficiary Deed.

-A Missouri Beneficiary Deed does not modify the owner's then current interest in the real property and it does not transfer such interest to the named beneficiaries until the owner's death or the last to die of multiple owners.
-A Missouri Beneficiary Deed may be created and recorded by the owner even though there may be a loan securing such property and there is no requirement the lender be notified of such deed.
+4. A Beneficiary Deed may be created and recorded by the owner even though there may be a loan securing such real estate and there is no requirement the lender be notified of such deed.

-This website offers you a simple and affordable method of creating a Missouri Beneficiary Deed for your home, farm or any other real estate you may own in the State of Missouri.
-Once you review the information provided on the next few pages you will realize how easy it is to avoid the probate process for the real estate you own in the State of Missouri.
-You may contact us with any questions or concerns by sending an email to:email@example.com.
+This website offers a simple and affordable method of creating a Beneficiary Deed for real estate which is located in the State of Missouri.
+Upon your review of the Information and Instructions provided on the next few pages you will realize how easy it is to avoid the probate process for all of your real estate holdings located in the State of Missouri.